cosmic-api/hello-world.py/README.md

 Example Cosmic API
 ==============

-hello-world.py is a sample application created to demonstrate basic features of [Cosmic](https://www.cosmic-api.com).
+hello-world.py is a sample application created to demonstrate basic features of [Cosmic.py](https://github.com/cosmic-api/cosmic.py).

-Checkout [GitHub page](http://cosmic-api.github.com/hello-world.py) to see how it works.
+Visit [GitHub page](http://cosmic-api.github.com/hello-world.py) to read annotated source of this project.

+Brought to you by [Cosmic](https://www.cosmic-api.com).

 ## Setup